opensearch-project/documentation-website/_benchmark/telemetry.md

 ## gc

-The `gc` telemetry device enables GC logs for the benchmark candidate.
+The `gc` telemetry device enables garbage collector (GC) logs for the benchmark candidate.
 You can use tools like GCViewer to analyze the GC logs.

 If the runtime JDK is Java 9 or higher, you can specify `gc-log-config` parameter.
 The GC logging configuration consisting of a list of tags and levels, such as the default value `gc*=info,safepoint=info,age*=trace`.
 Run `java -Xlog:help` to see the list of available levels and tags.